 Spine flexibility was the focus of research published in the Journal of Physical Therapy Science.

-Hatha yoga was adopted by women over 50, including Bow Pose.
-Regular yoga sessions were found to improve the flexibility of the spine.
+Hatha yoga was adopted by women over 50, including bow pose.
+Regular sessions were found to improve the suppleness of their back.[8]

 6. King Dancer Pose (Natarajasana)